-When Focal introduced its new Shape range of monitors, its task was clear, but no less formidable – replace the French manufacturer’s popular CMS line.
+When Focal introduced its new Shape range of studio monitors, its task was clear, but no less formidable – replace the French manufacturer’s popular CMS line.

 The Shape range comes in 40, 50 and 65 flavours, and it is the latter we are looking at here.
 In terms of price, the Shape range is positioned somewhere between Focal's budget-friendly Alpha series and the Solo6 Be – another 6.5" two-way monitor.